Withdrawal of a Work from the ACM Digital Library

 Once a work has appeared in the ACM Digital Library, it may be withdrawn

 - In cases where an article has been accepted for a conference or workshop and the author has failed to present it, provided that the Call for Papers has stipulated that publication in the proceedings in the Digital Library requires presentation at the event.
-The Program Chair must inform the Director of Publications within two weeks of the final day of the conference.
+The Program Chair must inform ACM headquarters publications staff within two weeks of the final day of the conference.
 All trace of the work will be erased from the Digital Library.
 Full text will be withdrawn.
 The citation will be purged from the Table of Contents.
 Program Chairs may make exceptions based on mitigating circumstances.

 Why I Belong to ACM

 Hear from Bryan Cantrill, vice president of engineering at Joyent, Ben Fried chief information officer at Google, and Theo Schlossnagle, OmniTI founder on why they are members of ACM.

 Written by leading domain experts for software engineers, ACM Case Studies provide an in-depth look at how software teams overcome specific challenges by implementing new technologies, adopting new practices, or a combination of both.
 Often through first-hand accounts, these pieces explore what the challenges were, the tools and techniques that were used to combat them, and the solution that was achieved.